salvadhor/macrofusion/README.md

 About
 -------

-MacroFusion is a neat little GUI for great tool Enfuse (command line).
-It makes easy fusion few photos to one with great DOF (Deep of Field) or DR (Dynamic Range).
-It can be useful for every macro lovers or landscapers.
+MacroFusion is a neat little GUI for the great tool `Enfuse` (command line).
+It makes it easy to fuse many photos to one with great DOF (Depth of Field) or DR (Dynamic Range).
+Useful for every macro lover or landscaper.

 MacroFusion is a fork of EnfuseGui of Chez Gholyo.
 Rebranding is due to conflict with another EnfuseGui (for MacOS).

-GNU GPL.

-Install
+This program is free software under the terms of GNU GPLv3.

+Dependencies:
 ---------

-You need:

 - python (>=3)
 - Pillow (fork of PIL) (python3-imaging)
 - gexiv2 (gir1.2-gexiv2)